 Welcome to Less High School Stress!

-As a counselor at one of the country’s most academically demanding high schools for 18 years, I often witnessed the damage that chronic college admissions stress can do to the mental and physical health of students and their families.
+As a counselor at one of the country’s most academically rigorous high schools for 18 years, I often witnessed the damage that college admissions stress can do to the mental and physical health of students and their families.
 With problems like this that seemingly affect everyone, it’s easy to assume they’re inevitable and that you just have to find ways to cope.

 These pages contain multiple ways of looking at this, including an in-depth examination of how small the differences are between the most selective colleges and their ‘backups’ on some of the criteria used in popular rankings (page 5).